jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ^ Even if we could’ve fixed the aforementioned issues, CocoaPods is written in Ruby.
 And while we could certainly learn enough Ruby to do something useful, it’s definitely an obstacle to contributing.
-We aren’t Ruby developers by trade, and our time is limited, so we wanted something easier to work on.
+We aren’t Ruby developers by trade, and our time is limited, so it was hard to justify.

+---

+# :cry:

+^ It became clear that the existing solution wouldn’t really work for us, and that we weren’t in a position to change it to suit our needs.

 ---